35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Housing is also taken as a single category, without distinctions of type.
 Two-bed, three-bed or family housing are not mentioned at all in the conclusion and planning balance section.
 Nor is student housing, or the introducion of co-living; it is all rolled into *'housing'*, regardless of who the the housing is for.
 BL's application is commended because *'it will optimise the potential of the site to bring forward much-needed quality housing on a stalled site.........which should be given substantial weight'* **[^12]***.* Who these homes would house is given no consideration*.*

-Having earlier acknowledged that the reduction in affordable housing *'...reduces materially the extent of public benefit'* \[para 211], the GLA next addresses affordable housing in the context of viability.
-They note BL's original  offer of 35% affordable housing, but then accept their assessment that 3% affordable housing is now the maximum viable amount.
+Having first acknowledged that the reduction in affordable housing *'...reduces materially the extent of public benefit'* \[para 211], the GLA next addresses affordable housing in the context of viability.
+The GLA note BL's original  offer of 35% affordable housing, but then accept their assessment that 3% affordable housing is now the maximum viable amount.
 The GLA then advises the Mayor that their *'considerable scrutiny'* of BL's assessment , should itself be given *'considerable weight'.*  They do not advise him about how much weight to give any harm caused by the affordable housing reduction.

-The report then notes that a grant has been awarded to BL, which would increase the affordable housing to around 9% across the whole scheme, and that this too is a material consideration and *'weighs in favour of the application',* albeit noting that the lower level from 35% reduces its public benefit(para 393)*.*
+The report then notes that a grant has been awarded to BL, which would increase the affordable housing to around 9% across the whole scheme.
+This is also considereda material consideration that *'weighs in favour of the application',* while also noting that the lower level from 35% reduces its public benefit (para 393)*.*

 The GLA report follows through on this line of reasoning, to describe the housing provided *'including affordable housing'* as a *'significant public benefit'*, repeating that it *'weighs in favour of the application',* without considering whether the reduction in affordable housing, from 35% to 3% (or 9%), should not also be taken into account, but weighing against the application (para 397).
-So it appears that, while the  GLA can't deny that 9% is less than 35%, they nonethess think that getting 9% outweighes *'in the balance'* losing 24%.
+So it appears that while the  GLA doesn't  deny that 9% is less than 35%, they nonethess think that *'in the balance'* getting 9% outweighes losing 24%.

 It may be that the GLA adopt this line because they are convinced by the viability assessment that only 9% is possible.
-This, even if it is true, has no bearing on how much harm the loss of affordable housing will cause.
-It appears that as far as the GLA is concerned, if it cannot be built, not having it can do no harm and much of the Stage 3 report just rationalises this position.
+This, though, even if it is true, has no bearing on how much harm the loss of affordable housing will cause.
+It appears that as far as the GLA is concerned, if it cannot be built, not having it can do no harm.

 ### Local councillors and Southwark Council think differently....